intel-analytics/zoo-tutorials/keras/README.md

 The return of `predict` method is RDD, so you need to call `collect` method to collect them, see [Chapter 3.5]()

 #### Parameters not supported
-Analytics-zoo does not support following parameters currently
+Analytics-zoo does not support following parameters currently, so we just comment these code in this notebook.

-* validation_split:
+* validation_split: To split the training data into two parts, another part is used for validation
-* verbose:
+* verbose: To control the information showed during training

 ## Table of contents